SeanMcTex/game-of-things/README.md

 ^ The nice thing about using most of these IoT cloud services is that they've already written the code that's responsible for making the microcontroller communicate with the cloud service.
 We interact with it on the microcontroller using a library, and on the client by either using REST calls to the cloud service, or by using another libarry.
 So, let's now take a look at what that looks like on the client end.
 We'll use the library that Particle provides for iOS to make things as straightforward as possible.
 As we've mentioned previously, we'd need two apps for the use cases we're dealing with: one for the king, and one for the court.
 Let's start by looking at the court app.

+---

+# Client Screenshot

+^ Our super-fancy app for the court has two important elements: a status indicator in the middle of the screen that shows who has most recently taken the throne and at what time.
+It also has a button at the bottom that allows the member of the court to send an alert to the king to warn him of an immanent assassination.
+You know, if he wants to.
+So, let's see how we get this working:

 ----

 ```ruby